 I’ll give the skinny on the particular client-centred therapies for which I’m empirically proficient.
 When I say proficient, I’m expressing that I’ve delivered each of these therapies in both academic and professional practice.
 Here is a dance-card description for each:

 - Reality Therapy (RT), now known as Choice Theory, was my first academic study and it served me well.
 RT was my confidence ticket into guidance, my confidence ticket into private practice, and my confidence ticket to complete a Master’s degree in Educational Psychology.
 During my past and present years as a professional high school guidance counsellor with Regina Public Schools, RT has always been my go-to model.
 (Reality Therapy and Choice Theory are from the same hand-books written by William Glasser.)

 - Solution-Focused Brief Therapy (SFBT) was my first pragmatic system when I did contract work for other agencies.

 - Cognitive Behavioural Therapy (CBT) is another model I employed when contracting at another counselling agency,

 All of the aforementioned therapies are considered behavioural therapies, action-oriented and monitored by the therapist/counsellor so to speak.
 Hypnotherapy, too, is action-oriented, but entirely client driven, and not necessarily monitored by the therapist.

 My signature Hypnotherapy, typically, takes fewer sessions than the above mentioned "other" therapies.

 Hypnotherapy is by far my favourite therapy.
 Hypnotherapy is a trance-like therapy of client and counsellor suggested imagery, that creates positive experiences to be later re-enacted by the client.

-To close, I am a Psychology writer and musical street busker with a guitar and harmonica, and often times a street portrait artist with a sketch pad and pencil.
-Check out my blog about busking with a social conscience:
+To close, I am a Psychology writer having two particular themes: Street busking with a guitar and harmonica, and street portrait busking with a pencil and sketch pad.